Women's field hockey in Australia: Interstate

 The first interstate match in Australia occurred in 1909 when a New South Wales representative side competed against a representative Victorian side in Melbourne.
-The first interstate tournament occurred the following year at a competition in Rushcutters Bay, New South Wales.
+The first interstate tournament occurred the following year at a competition in Rushcutters Bay, Sydney.
 Representative sides from Tasmania, South Australia, Victoria and New South Wales competed.

 An interstate competition was held to determine the national champions starting in 1946.
 In the period between 1946 and 1967, Western Australia's team claimed sole victory in all but five years.
 Those years they did not win sole victory include 1948 where they shared the top with New South Wales, 1954 when New South Wales won, 1956 when the competition was not held, 1961 when Queensland won, and 1965 when they shared victory with South Australia.

 State sides have historically been very competitive, making national team selection very difficult as the level of play is very high.
 An example of the level of competition being high on the state side can be found in 1983 when a South Australian representative side beat the Indian national team that was doing a tour of the country.